Tafara-N/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 1. The last digit

-This program will assign a random number to the variable n each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable n.
+This program will assign a random number to the variable `n` each time it is executed.
+Complete the source code in order to print the last digit of the number stored in the variable `n`.

-You can find the source code here
+- You can find the source code [here](https://intranet.alxswe.com/rltoken/rud8wr5x6VWeahUtd5P14A)
-The variable n will store a different value every time you run this program You don’t have to understand what rand, srand, and RAND_MAX do.
-Please do not touch this code The output of the program should be:
+- The variable n will store a different value every time you run this program
+- You don’t have to understand what rand, srand, and RAND_MAX do.
+Please do not touch this code
+- The output of the program should be:
 The string Last digit of, followed by n, followed by the string is, followed by